slackapi/bolt-python/docs/content/steps/steps.md

 All three events must be handled for a step from app to function.

-Read more about step from apps in the [API documentation](https://api.slack.com/workflows/steps).
+Read more about steps from apps in the [API documentation](https://api.slack.com/workflows/steps).